 - Bring with you to your appointment the following documents:

 - Residence permit (except for European researcher).

-- Proof of residence less than 3 months old (electrical bill, rent receipt, proof of accommodation, etc.).
+- Proof of residence under your name, less than 3 months old (electrical bill, rent receipt, proof of accommodation, etc.).

 - Additional documents may be requested, depending on the bank.
 Remember to inquire which documents must be furnished when scheduling your appointment!

 When opening your bank account, you will be offered various free or fee-charging services.
 You will have to decide which services are best suited to your particular situation.
 However, the Espace Ulys recommends that you opt for the following minimum services to facilitate your day-to-day life in France: